home-assistant/probot-home-assistant/src/plugins/DocsMissing/README.md

 # Docs Missing

-Repository: `core`
+* Repository: core
+* Context: PR

+## Purpose

 Maintain a commit status on a PR based on if the label "docs-missing" is present or not.

-Will be used in Home Assistant that we do not merge PRs before docs are added.
+Used in Home Assistant so that PRs are not merged before docs are added.